 While Higher Logic cannot provide legal advice, we can make sure you're aware of the law so you and your legal team can protect and educate yourselves.

 There are several key requirements for CASL, including:

 - Clear identification of yourself and your organization (sending address)

-- Clear opportunities for clients/customers to unsubscribe from your communications (unsubscribe links)
+- Clear opportunities for customers to unsubscribe from your communications (unsubscribe links)

 - Proof of explicit or implied consent from subscribers to receive messages

 The last point above (explicit or implied consent) is critical to understand: You can't send a message without your subscribers saying "Yes, you can contact me!"
 This means, for example, that you cannot automatically opt-in subscribers on subscription forms with pre-checked interests.
 And, while existing business relationships may suffice as implied consent, these are often difficult to track.
 Ultimately, It boils down to this: you cannot send messages without some form of the recipient's consent.

 Who and what is affected?

 CASL affects any individual, business, organization, etc. that sends CEM.
 It applies to all CEM, including: